Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Getting Started - Part 2.md

 addition, Linear Blend Skinning produces artifacts when every vertex in the mesh has two or less bone influences each.*

+*Q: When would I use Latios Vertex Skinning, and when would I use Latios Deform?*

+*A: Latios Deform works in all scenarios, but consumes more VRAM and is slower on some platforms.
+Latios Vertex Skinning only supports skeletal mesh deformations (no dynamic meshes or blend shapes) and only supports up to 4 bone influences per vertex, but is faster on some platforms and consumes less VRAM.*

 Once you’ve done that, you will need to create materials using your new shaders.

 ![](media/299fe25fca0ebd0661503dc965a4a4d9.png)

+*Q: I get an error: Material {material_name} used by non-deforming MeshRendererBakeSettings index {number} for object {game_object_name} uses shader {shader_name} which uses deformations.
+This may result in incorrect rendering.*

+*A: Your character probably has a rigid (non-skinned) mesh attached to a bone, and you assigned a skinning shader to it.
+This doesn’t work.
+Use a normal unskinned material for this mesh.*

 ### Dual Quaternion Skinning